 The first campground you’ll come across in the Keys is John Pennekamp State Park.
 John Pennekamp is located in Key Largo.
 This campground has a decent amount of RV sites, so we were lucky enough to find open spots several times throughout our trip.

 Each of the 47 campsites at John Pennekamp are full hookup.
 There is also a boat launch at Pennekamp, which is great for the boating community.
-Also at this campground, there are 2 beach areas here that are great for spending the afternoon.
+Also at this campground, there are 2 beach areas that are great for spending the afternoon.

-The main attraction at John Pennekamp is the snorkeling and scuba diving.
+As we mentioned, the main attraction at John Pennekamp is the snorkeling and scuba diving.
 Just off the coast of Cannon Beach, there is a Spanish shipwreck that offers a great diving experience.
 They have tours that go out and they also rent all the equipment you’ll need if you don’t have your own.

 Heading further south in the Keys, another recommended campground is Curry Hammock State Park.
 Located just outside the town of Marathon, you’re close to a town with great restaurants and shops, but secluded enough to feel you’re on your own private island.

 This state park is smaller and doesn’t have as many activities, but might have been my favorite.
 It was quiet and had a total tropical vibe.
-There’s a small playground for the kids to play and actually a small sandy beach to explore and swim.
+There’s a small playground for the kids to play at, and actually a small sandy beach to explore and swim.

 Curry Hammock is a great choice if you’re looking for a quiet tropical getaway.

 Bahia Honda State Park is on the south end of the 7 Mile Bridge.
 This is another picturesque state park in the Florida Keys.
-You’ll find a great beach that has actual sand so swimming is a great activity here.
+You’ll find a great beach that has actual sand, so swimming is a great activity here.

 This state park is also close to Marathon, so you have all the amenities the town offers very close by.

 There is a marina at Sunshine Key that is home to several manatees.
-These beautiful, peaceful creatures hang out in the marina and you can get an up close view of them.
+These beautiful, peaceful creatures hang out in the marina and you can get an up-close view of them.